 Was hired to do some cleaning for a guy that I’m pretty sure will be the next Boomhauer Brother.
 We’ll call him Ray.
 He lives not far from B.J Boomhauer’s farm.
 I hadn’t expected to work anywhere except home on Monday but Ray stopped by that morning and asked if I’d be available for a couple hours work.
 Hell, yeah!
 I’m poor.
 I need the dough.

 I tell him I’ll be by in an hour and a half.
 I haven’t eaten yet and need a little something in my belly otherwise I’ll be absolutely starving in four hours.
 I stuff a little of the previous night’s pasta in my maw, just enough to keep me going until I’d get back home around 3pm - almost 2 hours before sundown.
 That’s the time the chickens need to be locked up inside Frankencoop so as to be safe from nocturnal predators.
 (After the dog attack from the last post, I kept them locked up for about a week but then started letting them out again.
-I hate keeping them locked up all day and, besides, it's much cheaper when they can forage for their own food.
+I hate keeping them locked up all day and, besides, it's much cheaper when they can forage for their own food.)

 After a while of working at Ray’s place, he offered me a whiskey and coke.
 Alcohol - especially hard liquor - is a rare luxury for me these days so I gladly accept.
 We take a smoke break and shoot the shit for a while.
 As I get back to work, he refills my glass before putting it away.
 The next break saw my glass refilled a couple more times.

 I used to be able to hold my liquor but now out of practice.
 Plus, I don't always remember that there’s 65 pounds less of me to hold that alcohol with.
+By the time three o'clock rolled around, I had no business being behind the wheel.
+I told myself that it was only about three miles and it was all back roads.

+It was broad daylight on a clear afternoon.
+I was driving down the road - a bumpy red dirt road winding through the backwoods.
+I’ve been down this very road a couple hundred times and I never go over 25 miles an hour.
 I always have so much crap in the back of the truck: stuff pulled from the old barn that needs to come into the house, stuff from the house that needs to go in the storage shed, stuff in the storage shed that needs to go to Frankencoop.
 You get the idea.

 When going down bumpy dirt roads, I worry about the tailgate dropping down while I’m driving.
 It only happens about once every four or five months - but that’s enough to be extra cautious when I have dozens of glass canning jars in the back of the truck.
 These jars - dating mostly from the ’40s and ’50s - had been washed and loosely boxed for transport to the storage shed.
 I probably would’ve done this Monday had Ray not dropped by.

-, about a mile down the road , the car veered out of control.
+I have no recollection of the accident.
+All I know is, about a mile down the road , the car veered out of control.
 I went back to look at the tire tracks the next day.
 There’s not much traffic back there and the tracks were still easily visible.
 I could see where I just started swerving.
 And the gouge in the middle of the road where my wheel came off.
 Not just the tire but the whole damned wheel.
 Busted the rear axle too.
 And the scars on the embankment where my truck came to rest after one complete rollover (in which it also ended up facing in the other direction).

 Good thing I always wear my seatbelt.
 It's one of the few good habits I have.